 Novelty requirements

-Generally, a variety will be deemed to be “new” if propagating or harvested material from it has not been sold or otherwise disposed of by the breeder:
+Generally, a variety will be deemed to be “novel” (new) if propagating or harvested material thereof has not been sold or otherwise disposed of by, or with the consent of, the breeder:

 Duration of the right

-Plant breeders’ rights begin on the date of grant of the right and extend for 25 years in respect of vines and trees and 20 years for all other varieties.
-An annual renewal fee must be paid every January after grant for the full term of the right.
+The duration of the right in respect of fruit, trees, vines, sugar cane and potatoes (as specified in the PBR Act Regulations) is 30 years from the date of grant and 25 years for all other varieties, subject to the payment of annual renewal fees, which are payable every January after grant, for the full duration of the right.
 An extension of six months is available for late payment of the renewal fee.

 Costs